T0mLam/t0mlam.github.io/_posts/2024-08-31-advice-and-insights-for-the-warwick-ifp-cs-pathway.md

     title: "24/5/2024: My CS tutor Hina.
 Thanks very much for your teaching and the blessings you gave me during the IFP end of year event 😊"
     alt: "24/5/2024: My CS tutor Hina.
 Thanks very much for your teaching and the blessings you gave me during the IFP end of year event 😊"

-  - url: blogs/advice-and-insights-for-the-warwick-ifp-cs-pathway/memories/img_3960.jpg
-    image_path: blogs/advice-and-insights-for-the-warwick-ifp-cs-pathway/memories/img_3960.jpg
-    title: "24/5/2024: My CS tutor Hina.
-Thanks very much for your teaching and the blessings you gave me during the IFP end of year event 😊"
-    alt: "24/5/2024: My CS tutor Hina.
-Thanks very much for your teaching and the blessings you gave me during the IFP end of year event 😊"

   - url: blogs/advice-and-insights-for-the-warwick-ifp-cs-pathway/memories/img_3873.jpg
     image_path: blogs/advice-and-insights-for-the-warwick-ifp-cs-pathway/memories/img_3873.jpg
     title: "24/5/2024: My coursemate Reagon.
 It was nice to meet you.
 I really appreciate your creativity and I believe you will be a great programmer in the future 😊"